JoeyStanley/real/_posts/2016-09-30-linguistic-atlas-of-the-pacific-northwest.md

 tags: [Linguistic Atlas Project, Pacific Northwest, research]
 ---

-As a part of my research assistantship this year, I work with the Linguistic Atlas Project ([lap.uga.edu](lap.uga.edu)), under the direction of Dr. William Kretzschmar.
+As a part of my research assistantship this year, I work with the Linguistic Atlas Project (<a href="http://lap.uga.edu">lap.uga.edu</a>), under the direction of Dr. William Kretzschmar.
 It's an exciting project to be a part of.

 There is a lot going on in the lab right now.
 We've got a team of over a dozen undergrad transcribers working dutifully on an NSF grant awarded to Kretzschmar and Dr. Peggy Renwick, not to mention the web developers for the Atlas Project and for Complex Systems.